Mark-Kramer/AES-SIG-2018/README.md

 ![](images/pipeline.png)

 The pipeline begins with a multielectrode recording and ends with a functional network, and analysis of that network.
+The pipeline is described in more detail in this [presentation at the AES SIG](https://github.com/Mark-Kramer/AES-SIG-2018/blob/master/AES_2018.pdf).

 The analysis pipeline illustrates one example approach.
 There are many others.